blackbaud/skyux1/README.md

 1. Fork the master branch into your own repo
 2. Create a branch named after the feature you will be contributing (.e.g. my-new-feature)
 3. Clone your repo locally, then run `npm install` and `bower install` from your local repo's directory to install all required dependencies
-4. Run `grunt buildall` to do your initial build.
+4. Run `grunt build` to do your initial build.
 As you write your code, the individual pieces will be built (see step 1 below)

 ### Writing the code

-1. Launch a command prompt, `cd` to the folder where you cloned your branch, then run `grunt watchandtest`.
+1. Launch a command prompt, `cd` to the folder where you cloned your branch, then run `grunt watch`.
 2. Write your code, documentation and unit tests.
 All new code must have 100% unit test coverage and include documentation for how to use the feature or the pull request will not be accepted.

   - You should include documentation for each Sky UX module you create within your source code.
 We use JSDoc-style comments at the top of our JavaScript files to generate Markdown documentation.
-You can generate the Markdown documentation by running the command `grunt generatedocs` from the command line.
+You can generate the Markdown documentation by running the command `grunt docs` from the command line.
   - Your documentation should also include demo HTML, and demo JS in a folder called `docs` under your feature's folder in `src/js`.
-As you update these files, the `grunt watchandtest` task will generate documentation which you can find under `demo/build`.
+As you update these files, the `grunt watch` task will generate documentation which you can find under `demo/build`.
 The documentation page will need to be hosted by a web server; you can use a Node package like [http-server](https://github.com/indexzero/http-server) to start a web server in any folder on your drive.
  - Your unit tests should be located in a folder called `test` under your feature's folder in `src/js` and should consist of one or more JavaScript files named `<featurename>.spec.js`.
-As you write unit tests or change code, the `grunt watchandtest` task will run your unit tests and generate code coverage.
+As you write unit tests or change code, the `grunt watch` task will run your unit tests and generate code coverage.
 Code coverage reports can be located under `coverage/<browser version>/index.html` and can be launched straight from disk.

 ### Submitting the code